-The Government has proposed adding ‘the management of significant risks from natural hazards’ to section 6 of the RMA as a matter of national importance.
-The proposed addition is part of the Resource Legislation Amendment Bill [Legislation website].
+The management of significant risks from natural hazards is listed in section 6 of the RMA as a matter of national importance.

-Managing significant risks from natural hazards is a Government priority, see A way forward for national direction - 2016.
+Managing significant risks from natural hazards is a Government priority, see A way forward for national direction.
 The Minister has stated a preference for a National Policy Statement (NPS) with an indicative date for completion of 2018.
-Consultation on the development of a NPS would commence following the enactment of the Resource Legislation Amendment Bill.

 Existing national objectives and policies for coastal natural hazards (including the effects of climate change) are in the New Zealand Coastal Policy Statement 2010 which is administered by the Department of Conservation.

 See New Zealand Coastal Policy Statement 2010 [Department of Conservation website]

 As part of the initial scoping for a NPS on natural hazards, Tonkin and Taylor carried out some research on using a risk based approach to natural hazard management under the RMA, and made some recommendations for what could be included in a NPS.
 See their report: Risk based approach to natural hazards under the RMA.